wp-plugins/participants-database/readme.txt

 == Changelog ==

+= 1.3.6 =
+* better handling of search and sort functions, pagination in frontend record list
+* fixed issue with select/other and multiselect/other fields not following user selects in some cases

 = 1.3.5 =
 * fixed submit bug with webkit browsers
 * corrected de-capitalization of fields when auto-linking enabled